Spectrum (rocket): Launch sites

+Andøya Spaceport

-During April 2021, a 20-year deal was signed by Isar Aerospace for exclusive access to one of the Andøya Space launch pads in Norway.
+In April 2021, a 20-year deal was signed by Isar Aerospace for exclusive access to one of the Andøya Space launch pads in Norway.
 Due to its location, inclinations between 87.4 and 108 degrees can be reached from this launch site, targeting Sun-synchronous and polar orbits.

+Guiana Space Centre

 In July 2022, Isar Aerospace announced that it had been selected by France's National Centre for Space Studies (CNES) to conduct launch operations at the former Kourou Diamant Launch Site at the Guiana Space Centre, which had been last used for an orbital launch in 1975.
-Due to the low latitude of this launch site, it can be used for equatorial and medium inclination orbits.
-The first launch to take place from this launch site has been scheduled for 2024.
+The low latitude of this launch site allows it to be used for equatorial and medium inclination orbits.
+The first launch to take place from this launch site had been scheduled for 2024.
+By 2025, however, Isar delayed the "start of operations" at Kourou to 2027 at the earliest.

+Spaceport Nova Scotia

+On 7 July 2026, Isar signed a deal with Maritime Launch Services (MLS) to develop a purpose built Spectrum launch site at Spaceport Nova Scotia (SNS).
+The plans for the launch pad where expected 1 September, the handover of the pad to Isar on 1 November 2026, with the pad to be operational on 31 December 2027.
+The US$3.75 million quarterly lease will last for a 10-year term with two optional additional 5-year terms.

+On 1 September it was announced that Isar and MLS could not agree on a finalized design and extended the deadline to do so to 15 September.
+Following the 2nd launch of Spectrum on 5 September, Isar reiterated that they are targeting launches at SNS in 2028 as their first outside Norway.
+On 14 September Isar and MLS announced that they had finalized the statement of work and programmatic milestones for the launch site, and had begun building infrastructure towards the pad location.
+On 15 September American Small-Sat ride-share provider SEOPS announced that they had purchased 5 spectrum launches in 2028 for their Waymaker missions, with an unspecified number of these launches to be at SNS.